chimera-defi/SharedDeposit/contracts/v2/core/README.md

 - RewardsReciever - acts as the withdrawal address and EL+CL rewards receiver and router for the system.
 Forwards ETH to the Yield redirector or withdrawals
 - Withdrawals - Allows redemptions of sgETH for ETH at scale when validators need to be exited and regular buffers arent adequate
 - Rollover - Used to ferry vETH2 to sgETH for v1 user upgrades

+# Audit guidelines

+Just the above components in v2/core and custom libs used in lib are under review.
+Some libs are just copied from other sources so a full audit is not needed as the sources are audited.
+Likewise for opensource deps such as OZ/solmate/xERC4626